chitwang/sssnakelyzer/README.md

 # Python to x86-64 Compiler

-This repository contains a Python to x86-64 compiler developed as a semester project for the Compiler Design (CS335) course during the first semester of 2023-24, under the guidance of Professor Swarnendu Biswas.
+***sssnakelyzer*** is a Python to x86-64 compiler developed as a semester project for the Compiler Design (CS335) course during the first semester of 2023-24, under the guidance of Professor Swarnendu Biswas.

 ## Team Members
 - Chitwan Goel (me)